sososkxksodkd/Amogus/README.md

                 if totalDist < 5 then return true end

+                -- Standard-Geschwindigkeit am Boden ist 60 Studs/Sek
-                currentSpeed = currentSpeed > 0 and currentSpeed or RyuConfig.IslandSpeed
+                currentSpeed = (currentSpeed and currentSpeed > 0) and currentSpeed or 60
                 local t = totalDist / currentSpeed
                 if t < 0.1 then return true end